Shahzad-Ali-44/TrackMyClass/README.md

 ## Contribution Guidelines

-We welcome contributions!
+Contributions are welcome!
+Feel free to fork the repository, make improvements, and submit a pull request.
 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature/bug fix.
    ```bash